Kaizen-agent/kaizen-agent/docs/github-access-issue-resolution.md

 ### 1. Run Comprehensive Diagnostics

-Use the new diagnostic command to identify the exact issue:
+Use the diagnostic command to identify the exact issue:

 ```bash
 # If you have a config file